Provinces of Netherlands

-The Netherlands is divided into provinces, each with its own government led by the Governor (Commissaris van de Koningin - Comissioner by the Queen) and its provincial assemblies elected in a direct vote every four years.
+The Netherlands is divided into provinces, each with its own government led by the Governor (Commissaris van de Koning - The King’s Commissioner) and its provincial assemblies elected in a direct vote every four years.
 This administrative division is not a result of a political decision, but a consequence of the provinces long history.
 Each of them formed itself through the centuries as a separate entity, almost as separate country.

 For a visitor Dutch provinces will disclose their own local patriotism, local customs, own history, own monuments and their own attractions.
 Landscape may be flat throughout the whole country, at the end we are in the "low countries", but the visitor will quickly observe that the Netherlands not by accident bears in its name several "low countries".
 Because more than in any country of Europe the richness of the Netherlands is in its diversity.

 The province of North Holland is a part of the Dutch mainland with the islands of Texel and Noorderhaaks, of the Frisian archipelago.
 Landscape of North Holland is flat, green, with patches of blue water often torn by the wind from the North Sea.
 Amsterdam is the biggest town of the North Holland province, but its capital is Haarlem.
 Several old towns as Hoorn, Edam, Alkmaar, Naarden and traditional villages as Monnickendam, Marken, Volendam, and Zaanse Schaans are worthy a visit.

 The province of Friesland is a part of the Dutch mainland and includes additionally the West Frisian Islands (Waddeneilanden).
 Leeuwarden is a capital of the province.
 Friesland is a region where people speak Frisian language and where old traditions of life were preserved.
 Beautifully preserved nature has been cut by the human activity with canals.
 In a frosty winter when the canals freeze, a scene of 200km long national skating race leading through eleven Frisian small towns.